-Moderators are used in nuclear reactors to thermalize, or slow down, neutrons so they may more efficiently participate in fission reactions in isotopes such as uranium-235, due to its high fission cross-section in the thermal energy range [27].
-To that end, hydrogen is of interest for moderator materials because the mass of its nucleus is nearly equal to that of a neutron, which allows for significant energy transfer during elastic collisions between the two particles.
-Water is traditionally used for moderator applications, as seen in LWRs, due to its high hydrogen density, wide availability, and low cost.
-However, high temperature water and steam pose significant issues for corrosion and the total hydrogen density in steam and supercritical water is much lower than in liquid water.
-Due to their higher thermal stability, as compared with water, metal hydrides are of interest for use as reactor moderator materials.
+Nuclear moderators are used to thermalize, or slow down, high-energy neutrons so that they may more efficiently participate in fission reactions in isotopes such as uranium-235, which has a high capture cross-section in the thermal-neutron energy range [45].
+The nearly equal mass of hydrogen to that of a neutron enables significant energy transfer via inelastic collisions.
+Water is therefore a common moderator used, e.g., in light-water reactors (LWRs) due to its high hydrogen density, wide availability, and low cost.
+However, high-temperature water and steam pose significant risk of corrosion, and the total hydrogen density in steam and supercritical water is much lower than in liquid water and a few orders of magnitude lower than YH2-x.
+Among the promising alternatives are metal hydrides, owing to their greater thermal stability and hydrogen mass density at high temperatures.
+The SMR and microreactor concepts are designed around compact nuclear cores that operate at temperatures above what is practical with water moderators.
+In this respect, metal hydrides are a leading candidate class of materials for moderator.